mozilla/pkipolicy/rootstore/policy.md

     OID associated with the CA certificate;
-4.  a Certificate Policy and Certification Practice Statement (or links to a CP and CPS) or equivalent disclosure document(s) for the CA or CAs in question; *and*
+4.  a Certificate Policy and Certification Practice Statement (or links to a CP and CPS) or equivalent disclosure document(s) for the CA or CAs in question;
+5.  an auditor-witnessed root key generation ceremony report and contiguous period-of-time audit reports performed thereafter no less frequently than annually; *and*
-5.  information as to how the CA has fulfilled the requirements stated above regarding its verification of certificate signing requests and its conformance to a set of acceptable operational criteria.
+6.  information as to how the CA has fulfilled the requirements stated above regarding its verification of certificate signing requests and its conformance to a set of acceptable operational criteria.